Sucrosomial Magnesium

 What is the recommended dosage of Sucrosomial Magnesium?

-Does Sucrosomial Magnesium interact with medications?
+Does Sucrosomial Magnesium interact with any medications?

 References(2 citations)